In this Ghibli Exhibition we can enjoy 30 years of history of Studio Ghibli since its foundation in 1985.

 That means first work of “Nausicaa of the Valley of the Wind” to new movie “The Red Turtle” (Release Date is 17th September 2017 ).

-You understand how the films of Ghibli were made and released through a lot of posters, leaflets, references, documents, etc in this exhibition.
+You can understand how the films of Ghibli were made and released through a lot of posters, leaflets, references, documents, etc in this exhibition.

 This was held at Roppongi Hills Tower in Tokyo.

 I came here last Summer in 2015 for Gundam Exhibition.